danielgormly/Koa-2.x-Guide/README.md

 In Koa, middleware can take information, transform that information and generate a response .
 Our simple piece of middleware in our app is `app.use(() => console.log('Request made.'))`.
 You've probably noticed that isn't hugely useful.
 We can't read the contents of the request, we can't send anything back to the request.
 In fact Koa defaults to the response `Not found` with the status code `404` (more on that in chapters x & y #TODO).

 Let's build a *slightly* more interesting piece of middleware using some Koa magic.
-This one simply returns 'Hi' to the user if and only if the requested path is '/greet' e.g. [localhost:8080/greet](http://localhost:8080/greet) is accessed in a web browser.
+This one simply returns 'Heyyyyyyyyyyyy.' to the user if and only if the requested path is '/greet' e.g. [localhost:8080/greet](http://localhost:8080/greet) is accessed in a web browser.

 ```
 const greetMiddleware = (ctx, next) => {
-    if (ctx.path = '/greet') ctx.body = 'Hi.'
+    if (ctx.path = '/greet') ctx.body = 'Heyyyyyyyyyyyy.'
 };
 app.use(greetMiddleware);
 ```